hlhv/protocol/README.md

 All frames mentioned in this section are sent over bands.

 Upon receiving an HTTPS request, the queen directs information about the request head to the proper cell in the form of a frame of type FrameHTTPReqHead.
+The request path is included in this information, but it starts at the cell's mountpoint.
+For example, a request for `@/photos/dinosaurs/` to a cell mounted on `@/photos/` is sent to the cell as `/dinosaurs/`.

 This frame contains no request body data.
 If the client wants this data, it must ask for it by sending a frame of type FrameHTTPResWant, specifying the maximum